ibancg/zx-tape-loader/readme.md

 ZX Tape Loader
 ==============

-Digitalize old Spectrum tapes by loading .wav files and converting them to .tzx files.
+This program uses implements a PSK demodulator, intended to digitalize old Spectrum tapes by loading .wav files and converting them to .tzx files.

-COMPILATION
+Compilation
 ===========

 ```